microsoft/samples-for-ai/docs/submit_job_to_pai.md

    In these samples, we uploaded code to $PAI_DEFAULT_FS_URI/tutorial/**_sample_name_**/code directory, and dataset to $PAI_DEFAULT_FS_URI/tutorial/**_sample_name_**/data directory if needed.

    **NOTICE**: Most samples can download data from website automatically in the code, so you don't need to upload data manually.
-For details please view README.md file in each framwork folder.
+For details please view README.md file in each framework folder.

 ### 2. Submit job to webportal